Skip to main content

 Carl Whitaker, MD's Profile

-Carl Whitaker, MD Related seminars and products
+Carl Whitaker, MD Related Seminars and Products

 Carl Whitaker, MD, was an American physician and psychotherapy pioneer family therapist.
 Whitaker is most well-known for acknowledging the role of the entire family in the therapeutic process.
 He is the founder of experiential family therapy, or the symbolic-experiential approach to therapy.
 Rather than scapegoating one family member or even a specific family problem, experiential family therapy looks at the entire family system.
 Several other approaches to family therapy have drawn heavily from Whitaker's theories.